 As can be seen from the above discussion, accurate estimates of the time of concentration are difficult to obtain because of the large uncertainty in the parameters used to compute the time of concentration.
 Thus, there needs to be an alternative approach that can serve to define upper and lower bounds for time of concentration.
 Regression models that estimate time of concentration based on watershed characteristics provide an attractive approach.
-Limited tests with a model developed by W.O.
-Thomas, Jr. and described in Appendix 6 have been very encouraging.
-The Panel recommends that designers be encouraged to apply the Thomas model in their studies to check realistic bounds for the time of concentration.
-The Panel also recommends that a regional regression research project described in Chapter 5 be given one of the highest priorities.
+A regression equation described in Appendix 6 can be used to check realistic bounds for the time of concentration.
+An ongoing research project at the University of Maryland involves developing new regression equations for estimating the time of concentration based on watershed characteristics that may be included in updated versions of this report.